OriginalSleeper/Password-and-Browser-History-Finder/README.md

+BASED ON THE YICONG'S TUTORIAL : TO SEE IT [Click here](https://ohyicong.medium.com/how-to-hack-chrome-password-with-python-1bedc167be3d)
+THANKS TO HIM 😀

 # Decrypt Chrome Passwords 🗝
 This program scan your browser's files to get the browser history and the passwords saved <br>
-This program works with the following browsers: **Opera, Firefox, Brave, Edge and Chrome,** but you can add other browsers using the *Browsers* dictionary in the code (*line 142*).
+This program works with the following browsers: **Opera, Firefox (actually doesn't work, because it's not based on Chromium), Brave, Edge and Chrome,** but you can add other browsers using the *Browsers* dictionary in the code (*line 142*).
 Just put the browser name and path to the *User Data* folder (may be called differently) <br>
 This code has only been tested on windows, so it may not work on other OS.<br>
 If you have an idea for improvement, do let me know!<br>